 While many people enjoy the use of fireworks on special occasions, I appreciate that others do not like them.
-Fireworks can, of course, be dangerous and so I am glad the use and sale of them is controlled.
+Fireworks can, of course, be dangerous and so it is right that the use and sale of them is controlled.

 Firework regulations allow fireworks for home use to be sold during the traditional firework periods of Bonfire Night, New Year’s Eve, Chinese New Year and Diwali.
 Suppliers who wish to sell fireworks outside the traditional periods must comply with stringent conditions before being granted a licence by their local licensing authority.
 This means the availability and use of fireworks outside the traditional periods has been greatly reduced.